-Prior to returning to the booth in 2006, Greg successfully completed his second season as the host of CBS Emmy award winning show The NFL Today.
-He formally hosted The NFL Today on CBS from 1990 to 1993 and The NFL on NBC.
-Greg was also the lead play-by-play announcer for CBS Sports coverage of the National Football League from 1998 to 2003.
-In that capacity, he called the thrilling action at Super Bowl 38 in Houston and Super Bowl 35 in Tampa.
+In the fall, he calls exciting NFL play-by-play action across the country on CBS, with his broadcast partner, Trent Green.
+Prior to returning to the booth in 2006, Gumbel successfully completed his second season as the host of the CBS’ Emmy award-winning show “The NFL Today.”
+He formerly hosted “The NFL Today” on CBS from 1990-93 and “The NFL on NBC.”
+Gumbel was also the lead play-by-play announcer for CBS Sports’ coverage of the National Football League from 1998 to 2003.
+In that capacity, he called the thrilling action at Super Bowl XXXVIII in Houston and Super Bowl XXXV in Tampa.
 He is the first network broadcaster to both call play-by-play and host the Super Bowl.
-He hosted Super Bowl 26 in Minneapolis, Super Bowl 30 in Tempe and Super Bowl 32 in San Diego.
+He hosted Super Bowl XXVI in Minneapolis, Super Bowl XXX in Tempe and Super Bowl XXXII in San Diego.

 When the NFL season winds down, Greg is host of one of the premiere events in all of sports, The NCAA Men’s College Basketball Tournament.
 He has been the CBS host of March Madness since 1998.
 During the height of March Madness, Greg spends hours in the studio with his colleagues, analysts Clark Kellogg, Seth Davis, Kenny Smith and Charles Barkley, providing CBS viewers with exciting highlights and coverage on the Road to The Final Four.